wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

-    *   (h) matters relating to the manner in which a review of actuarial information under [section 77][100] is to be carried out (including specifying information as being actuarial information for the purposes of that section).
+    *   (h) matters relating to the manner in which a review of actuarial information under [section 77][102] is to be carried out (including specifying information as being actuarial information for the purposes of that section).

 ##### 57 Offence to fail to comply with reporting and disclosure requirements

-*   A licensed insurer commits an offence if it fails to comply with any of the requirements of a solvency standard under [section 56(d) or (g)][75] that apply to the insurer and is liable, on summary conviction, to a fine not exceeding $500,000\.
+*   A licensed insurer commits an offence if it fails to comply with any of the requirements of a solvency standard under [section 56(d) or (g)][77] that apply to the insurer and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 57: amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 58 Incorporation by reference

-*   (1) The following written material may be incorporated by reference in a solvency standard:

-    *   (a) standards, requirements, or recommended practices of international or national organisations:

-    *   (b) standards, requirements, or recommended practices prescribed in any country or jurisdiction:

-    *   (c) any other written material that deals with technical matters and is too large or impractical to include in, or print as part of, the solvency standard.

-    (2) [Schedule 1][324] applies to any material incorporated by reference in a solvency standard.
+*   \[Repealed\]

+    Section 58: repealed, on 4 September 2013, by [section 8][372] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

 ##### 59 Bank may exempt overseas insurers from compliance